MNTK Long Put Strategy

 MNTK (Montauk Renewables, Inc.), in the Utilities sector, (Diversified Utilities industry), listed on NASDAQ.

-Montauk Renewables, Inc., a renewable energy company, engages in recovery and processing of biogas from landfills and other non-fossil fuel sources.
-It operates in two segments, Renewable Natural Gas and Renewable Electricity Generation.
-The company develops, owns, and operates renewable natural gas (RNG) projects that capture methane and prevents it from being released into the atmosphere by converting it into either RNG or electrical power for the electrical grid.
-Its customers for RNG and renewable identification numbers (RIN) include long-term owner-operators of landfills and livestock farms, local utilities, and refiners in the natural gas and refining sectors.
-The company was founded in 1980 and is headquartered in Pittsburgh, Pennsylvania.
+Montauk Renewables, Inc. is a renewable energy enterprise specializing in the extraction and refinement of biogas sourced from landfills and other non-fossil fuel origins.
+Its operations are divided into two primary segments: Renewable Natural Gas and Renewable Electricity Generation.
+The company develops, owns, and operates renewable natural gas (RNG) projects.
+These initiatives are designed to capture harmful methane emissions, preventing their release into the atmosphere, and convert them into either RNG or electrical power for distribution to the grid.
+Customers for its renewable natural gas (RNG) and renewable identification numbers (RINs) are diverse, encompassing long-term owner-operators of landfills and livestock farms, local utilities, and refiners within the natural gas and refining sectors.
+Established in 1980, the company maintains its corporate headquarters in Pittsburgh, Pennsylvania.

-A beta of 0.47 indicates MNTK has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 98.21 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 0.54 indicates MNTK has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.

 What is a long put on MNTK?